microsoft/coe-starter-kit/coe-cli/docs/aa4am/command-reference.md

 #### Install DevOps

-Install the just devops components.
+To install just the DevOps components you can run the following command.
 This step assumes the Azure Active Directory Service Principal has been created

 ```bash
 coe aa4am install -c devops -o https://dev.azure.com/dev12345 -p alm-sandbox